jtschuster/ekho/README.rst

 Directories
 -----------

-- ``pc_recorder`` Teensy firmware and a real-time processing code to record IV surfaces (combination of IV curves) while connected to a computer.
+- ``pc_recorder`` Teensy firmware and a real-time processing code to record IV surfaces while connected to a computer.
 Includes a real-time plot of the IV curves.
-- ``mobile_recorder`` Teensy firmware to record IV surfaces when disconnected from a computer (for recording in the wild), and code to convert the raw data from the SD card to useable formats.
+- ``mobile_recorder`` Teensy firmware to record IV surfaces when disconnected from a computer (for recording in the wild), and code to convert the recorded data to useable formats.
-- ``pc_emulator`` Computer and teensy code required to emulate a recorded IV surface.
+- ``pc_emulator`` Computer and teensy code to emulate a recorded IV surface.
+- ``tools`` Tools for visualizing and converting binary data to other readable formats.

 File Formats
 ------------